Radcliff Car Accident Injury Attorneys

 - Making sure all parties in both vehicles are safe.
 If anyone appears injured, seek immediate medical attention.

 - Calling the police to evaluate the incident site.
-It is important to have law enforcement visit and document the scene, giving you an official record to reference later on.
+It is important to have law enforcement visit and document the scene, giving you an official record to reference.
+Law enforcement officials will gather as much of this information as possible, and victims can request a copy of the report.

 - Obtain contact information from involved parties.
 You should always exchange names, phone numbers, and insurance information from everyone involved in a crash.